 - Inspect your roof and schedule professional maintenance/repairs if necessary.

 - Learn how NOT to heat your home this winter.

 Learn more Furnace Maintenance and Heating Safety Tips.
 Use these home winterization tips to save you money and energy.

 Here are some signs that it’s time to call a professional HVAC technician right away:

-If the above furnace troubleshooting tips do not restore heat, or if your furnace is not producing enough hear.
+- If the above furnace troubleshooting tips do not restore heat, or if your furnace is not producing enough heat.

 When furnace troubles arise, you may have an issue with your heat exchanger, ignition, thermocouple, blower motor, fan assembly, gas burners, or something else entirely.
 In the event of furnace difficulties, the sooner you call a professional for repair, the less damage will be done.